Duxter7/GA-English-Notes/IT English 15 (B2+).md

 Advantages and disadvantages
 More or less

-Stopped liking
+Stopped smoking
-Stop to like
+Stop to smoke

+Public transport access